Rodney Atkins: Greatest Hits and Caught Up in the Country

 In September 2013, Atkins released the single "Doin' It Right", which peaked at 53 on the Country Airplay chart.
 It was followed in October 2014 by "Eat Sleep Love You Repeat", which was co-written by Walker Hayes and Ryan Bizarri.
 The latter song appears on Atkins' Greatest Hits compilation, released in February 2015.
 This album also includes ten of his previous singles, plus the album cut "About the South" from If You're Going Through Hell.

 In 2018, Atkins released a new single titled "Caught Up in the Country", which features the Fisk Jubilee Singers on backing vocals.
 This is the first single from an album of the same name, released via Curb on May 10, 2019.
 As with his other albums, Hewitt again serves as producer.
 The album includes a song written about Atkins' grandmother-in-law.
 "Caught Up in the Country" spent 57 weeks on the Country Airplay charts, setting a new record for the longest continuous run on that chart in May 2019.
 On August 21, Rodney Atkins released a second single titled, "Thank God for You".
 This was followed in 2021 by a cover of Anne Murray's "A Little Good News".

 Atkins released a new single in November 2024 titled "True South".
-He co-produced the track with Jordan Schmidt and co-wrote with Rose Falcon, Blake Redferrin, and Jake Saghi.
+He co-produced the track with Jordan Schmidt and co-wrote with Rose Falcon, Redferrin, and Jake Saghi.
 This was followed in 2025 with "Watching You 2.0", a re-recording of "Watching You" with guest vocals from his son Elijah, who inspired the original song.
+This was followed in 2026 by a new studio album also titled True South, which features the single "The Years Are Short".

 Personal life

 Atkins is married to country singer Rose Falcon.

 Atkins has been married twice.
 He married Tammy Jo McDonald in 1998, and the two had a son named Elijah.
 He also had two stepdaughters, Lindsey and Morgan, from McDonald's previous marriage.

 Atkins was arrested in November 2011 for allegedly trying to smother his wife with a pillow, while his 10-year-old son watched.
 He was released on $2,500 bail three hours after the arrest, and was ordered by the Williamson County, Tennessee, court to take an anger assessment which found no need for any further action.
 The altercation was disputed by Atkins' lawyer, who stated that it was purely verbal.
 Atkins filed for divorce within 24 hours of the alleged assault.
-The divorce was settled in late-September 2012.
+The divorce was settled in late September 2012.
 In February 2012, Atkins was cleared of the domestic assault charge.

 In June 2013, Atkins became engaged to singer Rose Falcon.
 The couple married on November 10, 2013.
 Together, they have two sons, born in December 2017 and August 2019.